 For further reading we recommend Tim Bowden’s ‘Stubborn Buggers’ The survivors of the infamous POW Gaol that made Changi look like heaven by Unwin and Unwin and first published 2014.
 ISBN 978 1 74331 442 5

 Tim Bowden having researched other prisoners from Outram Road Gaol raises questions about the various differences written by Dean.

-You can also read the interview with Tim Bowden. ‘ Bravery Beyond Limits’ – this book was released in April 2014 – for Anzac Day.
+Tim Bowden’s book ‘ Bravery Beyond Limits’ – was released in April 2014 – for Anzac Day.
 Bowden’s book took 30 years from start to completion.